 Protective Life’s Custom Choice UL policy is a relatively unique product that the company offers.
 Using Custom Choice, policyholders get a set amount of coverage for a defined period of time — just like term life.
 Policyholders also have the option to convert their policy to permanent coverage anytime within the first 20 years of their Custom Choice policy, up to age 70.

 Variable universal life policies from Protective Life are very similar to their traditional UL policies, including age and coverage limits.
 The biggest difference between variable UL policies is that policyholders get to choose how their cash value is invested.
 Using Protective Life’s variable UL policies, customers can invest in their cash value for greater growth over time.
 Cash value grows tax-deferred and can be used to pay premiums or to borrow against for other financial needs.
 However, additional fees may apply.

 Indexed universal life insurance policies from Protective Life also allow policyholders to invest their cash value for faster cash accumulation over time.
 These investments are designed to track a stock index, like the S&P 500.
 Annual earnings are limited, but investors are also protected from losing money through their investments.

 Available Riders: All the Favorites

 To help policyholders get the most out of their coverage, Protective Life also offers a number of optional riders that can be added to their policies.
-These riders typically have extra fees attached but can help policyholders do things like accessing their death benefits early if they get diagnosed with a chronic illness or can add coverage for a child or spouse.
+These riders typically have extra fees attached, but can help policyholders do things like access their death benefits early if they get diagnosed with a chronic illness or can add coverage for a child or spouse.
 Not all riders are available for every Protective Life policy.

 Some of the optional riders Protective Life offers include: